heyitsv/SynthSource/README.md

 - [JS Dynamic AutoSynth](https://keithwhor.com/music/)
 - [jQuery VectorMaps](http://jvectormap.com)

 Thanks so much for checking it out!
-Leave a like or a comment if you've got some feedback, I'd love to hear it :)
+Leave a start or create an issue if you've got some feedback, I'd love to hear it :)

 Also be sure to check us out on social media for updates & news: https://twitter.com/synthsource